XxRexRaptorxX/Lexicon/src/main/resources/assets/lexicon/guides/lexicon/lexicon/start/whats_next.md

 # What's next?

-If you are now well equipped with *Iron* and have survived the first night, you can now start building a *Food Farm* and a base with a [*Bed*](../useables/bed.md) to set your spawnpoint, *exploring* the area and collecting resources!
+If you are now well-equipped with *Iron* and have survived the first night, you can now start building a *Food Farm* and a base with a [*Bed*](../useables/bed.md) to set your spawnpoint, *exploring* the area and collecting resources!

 Some useful things that you should craft are listed on the following pages.

 <Recipe id="minecraft:chest" />